khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

 ### Anki

 I just use a single deck that has all the Japanese words, phrases, and grammar patterns I want to learn.
-I treat Anki as nothing but vocabulary (Kanji) drills.
-I find sentence cards extremely time-consuming for beginners, and I hugely prefer doing sentence analysis during my active/free-flow immersion.

-My card format is:

-Front:

-* ・Kanji of the word

-Back:
+I have two types of cards:

++ １）Vocab Cards: The Kanji of the word in front.
+This comprises about 90% of my cards.
++ ２）Word-Highlighted Sentence Cards: For words with multiple definitions, I use sentences with the target word highlighted in front.
+This comprises about 10% of my cards.

+This is the back template of my card:

-* ・Furigana of the word
++ ・Furigana of the vocab
-* ・Meaning of the word (English definition)
++ ・Meaning of the word (English or Tagalog definition)
-* ・Sample sentence for context
++ ・Sample sentence for context (no Furigana)
-* ・Audio of the sample sentence (might drop this in the future)

-My current setting is 10 new cards/day, but I'm thinking of increasing it to 15 soon.
+I treat Anki as nothing but vocab drills.
+With the Kanji in front, I try to guess the meaning and the reading of the word.

++ Word: 飛行機
++ Reading: ひこうき (hikōki)
++ Meaning: airport

+I prefer learning the Kanji of new words straight away because knowing only the meaning and the Kana of a word feels like a sluggish way to learn new vocab to me.
+And since single Kanji characters can have the same readings, as your vocabulary grows, it will be easier to remember other words and their readings because some of the Kanji will already be familiar.

+I should note that I have no knowledge of the _onyomi_ and _kunyomi_ classifications of Kanji readings; if this is your preferred way of learning, however, by all means go ahead.
+It was uncomfortable to try memorizing so much Kanji in the beginning, so I started with 10 new cards/day before gradually increasing it to 20, which is my current setting.

 I use the [FSRS algorithm](https://github.com/open-spaced-repetition/fsrs4anki) with a 90% retention rate and this has worked well for me.
-I can see myself continuing using Anki perhaps in the next year until I attain a good amount of vocab, but I think I will eventually discontinue using it.
+I can see myself continuing using Anki perhaps until I attain a good amount of vocab, but I think I will eventually discontinue using it (once I'm around B2 level maybe).

 ## Present

 ### Current routine:

++ ・Waking up at 7:00 AM to complete my daily Anki flashcards (30 to 45 minutes) before getting up.
-+ ・Dedicating most of my free time to consuming Japanese content with the immersion method I mentioned in a few paragraphs above.
++ ・Dedicating most of my free time to consuming Japanese content with the active immersion method I mentioned in a few paragraphs above.
++ ・Free-flow listening immersion during 2-2.5 hours of commute and passive listening at work (during menial tasks only).
++ ・Chatting and talking in Japanese to my girlfriend (she is N2-level). お互いから学んでいます。
+* ・Studying at least one new grammar pattern a day via [Cure Dolly](https://docs.google.com/document/d/1XpuXerkGU8waJ4DPDNJA4bGeqOvM-csXjTe57iHARHc/edit) or [Nihongo Kyoshi JLPT Grammar](https://nihongokyoshi-net.com/jlpt-grammars/).
+* ・Occasionally answering entire [JLPT Listening Sets]() without pauses to simulate test-taking environments, and also studying listening sets that are one level above me as advanced conditioning.

+Stuff I no longer do:

 + ・Eliminated Kanji rote writing from my routine altogether.
 Writing is effective for some people - I'm just not one of them.
 I find mnemonics to be more effective, but I don't spend a lot of time thinking about that.
-+ ・Eliminated translation drills.
-+ ・Finishing my daily Anki flashcards in the morning (~30 minutes).
-+ ・Free-flow listening immersion during 2.5 hours of commute and passive listening at work.
-+ ・Chatting and talking in Japanese to my girlfriend (she is N2-level). お互いから学んでいます。

 ### An honest rating of my present skills: